ChangJoo-Park/sequelize/docs-ko/models-definition.md

 The last option is the default in PostgreSQL and won't allow you to dynamically change the rule in a transaction.
 See [the transaction section](/manual/tutorial/transactions.html#options) for further information.

-## Getters & setters
+## 게터 & 세터

 It is possible to define 'object-property' getters and setter functions on your models, these can be used both for 'protecting' properties that map to database fields and for defining 'pseudo' properties.

 Getters and Setters can be defined in 2 ways (you can mix and match these 2 approaches):

-* as part of a single property definition
+- as part of a single property definition
-* as part of a model options
+- as part of a model options

 **N.B:** If a getter or setter is defined in both places then the function found in the relevant property definition will always take precedence.

-### Defining as part of a property
+### 속성 정의

 ```js
 const Employee = sequelize.define('employee', {